JampaUchoa/jampa.dev/_posts/why-when-and-how-to-hire-junior-software-engineers.md

 ### Evaluating

-After the submission deadline, rate candidates from the points mentioned above, if in the delivery they show proficiency but the project lacks refinement, it is worth moving forward anyway,

-Some people just don't have much free time, I recommend interviewing all of those that were rated more than 60%.
+Rate candidates from the points mentioned above, if in the delivery they show proficiency but the project lacks refinement, it is worth moving forward anyway.
+Some people just don't have much free time, I recommend interviewing all of those that were rated more than 60% and thanks the others, giving them feedback before moving on.

-If they did less then than that or made simple things too messy then provide feedback.

 ### Technical Interview areas to assess

 #### Coding:

-With the previous code from the take-home, have them create another (and quick) feature on top of it.
+To prove they did the code, we can their code from the take-home and have them create another (and quick) feature on top of it.
 Better yet, if possible, tell them to remove a feature they coded.
-If they cheated in the take home you will notice that they will struggle to make even a simple change.
+If they cheated in the take home you will notice that they will struggle even with a simple change.

 Questions: